Divorce in Arkansas (2026)

 Grounds for Divorce

-Arkansas recognizes the following grounds for divorce under ACA Section 9-12-301:
+Arkansas recognizes the following grounds under ACA Section 9-12-301:

 - 18-month separation: The spouses have lived separate and apart without cohabitation for 18 continuous months (no-fault).